Fountains of Çeşme

 Memiş Ağa Fountain (1798)

 Location: Sk.
 2009 corner of Sk.
 2002.
 Situation: forms part of private residential building structure & walls.
 Size: 3.04m x 2.54m x 2.46m.
 Status: Listed for preservation July 1992, overpainted in whitewash.
-Electrical pylon constructed directly in front.
-Properties: Cut stone on front facade and cement plaster on side.
+An electrical pylon was constructed directly in front.
+Properties: Cut stone on the front facade and cement plaster on the side.

 Murabutzade Fountain (1776)

 Location: Sk.
 2006 corner of Sk.
 2008/9.
-Situation: adjacent to two walls of private residential building and roof forms terrace of same.
+Situation: adjacent to two walls of a private residential building and roof forms a terrace.
 Size: 2.86m x 3.10m x 3.50m.
-Status: Listed for preservation July 1992, fully renovated prior to January 2015 including removal of extensive plastering and overpainting.
-Properties: Cut stone on front facade and rubble masonry set with mortar elsewhere.
+Status: Listed for preservation in July 1992, fully renovated before January 2015, including removal of extensive plastering and overpainting.
+Properties: Cut stone on the front facade and rubble masonry set with mortar elsewhere.

-Municipality plaque removed sometime between since September 2015 and November 2018.
-Attribution by Ahmet Karaçöl in study states “Built by Ayşe Hatun for her deceased husband Murabutzade Hacı Hüseyin Kaptan in 1776 (Kayın 1988, Geyik 2007).”
+The municipality plaque was removed sometime between September 2015 and November 2018.
+Ahmet Karaçöl’s attribution in the study states, “Built by Ayşe Hatun for her deceased husband Murabutzade Hacı Hüseyin Kaptan in 1776” (Kayın 1988, Geyik 2007).

 Saliha Fountain (1800)

-Attribution by Ahmet Karaçöl in study states “Built in 1800 by Seyyid Hüseyin Ağa the son of Şerif Ağa and his wife Hacı Saliha, the daughter of Ehli Bıçakçı (Geyik 2007).”
+Ahmet Karaçöl’s attribution in the study states, “Built in 1800 by Seyyid Hüseyin Ağa, the son of Şerif Ağa and his wife Hacı Saliha, the daughter of Ehli Bıçakçı” (Geyik 2007).